6 Facts About the Seven Sisters Waterfall: A Majestic Norwegian Natural Wonder

 Seven Sisters Waterfall in Geiranger: A Majestic Norwegian Natural Wonder

-If you’re up for a scenic adventure, the Eagle Road is a must-visit.
-This winding mountain road offers panoramic views of the fjord and surrounding mountains.
-It leads to the famous viewpoint, Dalsnibba, which provides a breathtaking vista of the entire Geirangerfjord.
+One of the most thrilling experiences in Geiranger is a scenic drive along Eagle Road or Ørnevegen.
+This winding mountain road offers breathtaking panoramic views of the fjord and surrounding mountains.
+The road leads to the famous viewpoint, Dalsnibba, which provides a jaw-dropping vista of the entire Geirangerfjord, a UNESCO World Heritage site.

 Read about the 5 most famous Norwegian Fjords